 If you are travelling for several weeks and are planning to book your accommodation on the go, then having several apps on your phone to help you find safe accommodation at short notice is essential.
 It’s also useful to have all the information at hand should you need it at customs, or if you need to connect with your host or hotel.

 The AirBnB app is very popular amongst those seeking individual accommodation abroad, be it an apartment or a room at a local’s house if that is the experience you are looking for.
 Check that the host is verified, read as many reviews as possible before booking and don’t forget to read the small print.
 Solo travellers over 50 might prefer to use hotels.com, especially if you just want to look for ideas of where to stay.
 And if you need somewhere to stay at the drop of a hat, one of the best apps is Hotel Tonight.
 As the name suggests, you can often book for the same evening if you have really left it to the last minute.

 Apps that connect solo travellers

-Some people enjoy travelling solo because they love meeting new people, others prefer to travel solo for the solitude, yet others enjoy the solo journey but would like to meet up with like-minded wanderers from time to time.
+Some people enjoy travelling solo because they love meeting new people on the way, others prefer to travel entirely on their own for the solitude, yet others enjoy the solo journey but would like to meet up with like-minded wanderers from time to time.

 No matter what your preference, it will come in useful to download the SoloTraveller app to check who else is travelling alone near you.
 Maybe you feel like sharing an experience, exchanging tips or just having company over dinner one evening?
 The app lets you filter by age, gender and interest.
 After all you don’t want to meet a gap year student if you are a solo traveller in your 50s.
 Alternatively, there is Tourlina, an app purely for women.
 With this app female solo travellers can safely connect with other female travellers within a secure and trusted network.